 The Associate of Applied Science degree in Nursing prepares students to apply to sit for licensure as a Registered Nurse.
 The program is taught on the Gallatin and Livingston campuses.
 The courses are designed to fit with university programs, allowing students to continue their studies for a bachelor of science in nursing degree.
 The Vol State Nursing A.A.S. program is limited in the number of students accepted, and that acceptance is competitive.
-All general education, science and elective courses required for the Associate of Applied Science Degree in Nursing must be complete or in progress at the time of application with a minimum GPA of 3.3.
-Any courses in progress at the time of application must be complete before beginning the nursing program.
+All general education, science and elective courses required for the Associate of Applied Science Degree in Nursing must be complete or in progress at the time of application with a minimum GPA of 2.9.
+Any courses in progress at the time of application must be completed before beginning the nursing program.
 Meeting the minimum requirements does not assure acceptance.
 A point system will be used to rank each applicant.
 There will be a cohort admitted to the Gallatin and Livingston campuses each year.
 Graduates will be eligible to apply to take the National Council Licensure Examination (NCLEX-RN) for licensure as a Registered Nurse.